nbeversl/urtext_docs/README.md

 ### Example : Fragment Exported to HTML

-The following Dynamic Definition exports the [Links and Pointers](#links-and-pointers) section of the documentation to HTML, into a node inside this one:
+The following Dynamic Definition is identical to the above, except it exports to HTML.